 An annuity or a life insurance policy is a long-term financial contract, and consumers who wish to make the right decision can help themselves choose well by consulting a third-party rating service to make an informed buying decision.

 Insurance companies use private rating companies to determine their financial strength.
 The rating agencies evaluate the insurance companies as to financial strength to meet their current and future contractual obligations.
-These include their ability to pay current and future claims and their ability to maintain solvency during uncertain financial times.
+These include their ability to pay current and future claims and their ability to maintain solvency during uncertain economic times.

-An annuity or life insurance contract actually represents a liability (or debt) to an insurance company that must be met at some point in the future.
+An annuity or life insurance contract represents a liability (or debt) to an insurance company that must be met at some point in the future.
 Debt management is one of the most important keys to getting and maintaining a high credit rating.
-Combining long term assets with long term liability obligations can be tricky especially when you consider any volatility of the world’s financial markets.
+Combining long term assets with long term liability obligations can be tricky, especially when you consider any volatility of the world’s financial markets.